The hunt for life on Mars: new findings on rock 'chimneys' could hold key to success

-To find alien life on other planets, it makes sense to look in the same types of places we expect to find creatures on Earth.
-On a planet such as Mars, where it is fairly unlikely that anything is alive today, among the most promising candidates are rocks that might contain the fossilised remains of ancient microorganisms.
+The search for life on Mars has taken a step forward with the NASA Curiosity rover’s discovery of organic matter on the bottom of what was once a lake.
+It may once have been part of an alien life form or it might have a non-biological origin – either way this carbon would have provided a food source for any organic living thing in the vicinity.

-Finding such rocks is one of the key challenges for NASA’s US$3 billion (£2.2 billion) Mars Science Laboratory mission.
-It is complicated not only by working remotely from Earth, but also because these fossils are measured in microns – mere millionths of a metre.
+The discovery adds extra intrigue to NASA’s search for extra-terrestrial life forms themselves.
+When hunting remotely with one car-sized machine, the question is where best to focus your efforts.
+It makes sense to look for the same types of places we expect to find fossilised microorganisms on Earth.
+This is complicated by the fact that these fossils are measured in microns – mere millionths of a metre.

-The Curiosity rover looks for certain sedimentary rocks deposited near water, based on the latest geological advice about the best prospects.
+The Curiosity rover looks for certain sedimentary rocks deposited near water, as it did for the latest discovery.
+This is based on the latest geological advice about the best prospects.
 Yet which rocks to prioritise is still a matter of some debate – and it’s a question that is just as relevant to geologists trying to unlock the secrets of our own ancient world.
-Earth rocks with fossilised microorganisms are the nearest thing we have to time machines.
+The Earth’s rocks and fossils are the nearest thing we have to time machines.

 For a century or so, geologists focused on a type of rock called a stromatolite – devoting long hours to crawling around in awkward spaces trying to find them.
 Stromatolites occur mainly in shallow water and are layered on a millimetre scale.
 Many of them are undoubtedly built by slimy microbial “biofilms”, but to cut a long story short we now appreciate there is more than one way to make a stripy rock – and they don’t all involve microbes.